julien6387/supvisors/docs/configuration.rst

 ``multicast_group``

-    The IP address and port number of the Multicast Group where the |Supvisors| instances will share information between them, separated by a colon (example: ``239.0.0.1:1234``).
+    The IP address and port number of the Multicast Group where the |Supvisors| instances will share their identity between them, separated by a colon (example: ``239.0.0.1:1234``).
-    This is an alternative to the ``supvisors_list`` option, replacing the internal TCP Publish / Subscribe, and it allows |Supvisors| to work in a discovery mode *(Not stable yet)*.
+    This is an alternative to the ``supvisors_list`` option, that allows |Supvisors| to work in a discovery mode.

     *Default*:  None.